ISHITADG/ishitadg.github.io/about.md

       </p>

       <p style="font-size: 1rem; margin-bottom: 1.5rem; line-height: 1.8; color: #b0b0b0;">
-        In my free time, I like to document life through photos, videos, and paintings, enjoy a little bit of movement via singing & dancing, and a little bit of tinkering through strategy games when I'm not overthinking my next move for three hours.
+        In my free time, I like to document life through photos, videos, and paintings, enjoy a little bit of movement via singing & dancing, and a little bit of tinkering through strategy games once in a while. thats it.
       </p>
     </div>